Michael Dunn is convicted on three counts of attempted second-degree murder

 The decision to convict on these counts, and not on murder, didn’t come easily for a jury that had deliberated for about 30 hours since getting the case late Wednesday.

 Judge Russell Healey acknowledged earlier Saturday that the jury of four white women, two black women, four white men, an Asian woman and a Hispanic man was “struggling, obviously.”

 “But it’s not for want of trying to reconcile all of this,” he said then.
 “I think we’ve got some analytical people in there who are trying to do just that – trying to analyze this from every possible angle.”

 The lack of a murder conviction upset some, including protesters who marched outside the Jacksonville courthouse calling for Corey to lose her job.
 “The people united will never be defeated,” they also chanted.

-It was November 23, 2012, when Dunn pulled into a gas station in Jacksonville, parking next to a red Dodge Durango with four teenagers inside.
+It was November 23, 2012, when Michael Dunn pulled into a gas station in Jacksonville, parking next to a red Dodge Durango full of teenagers.

-The teens had come in for gum and cigarettes; Dunn, meanwhile, had just left his son’s wedding with his fiancee, who’d gone inside the convenience store for wine and chips.
+The teens had pulled in for gum and cigarettes; Dunn, meanwhile, had just left his son’s wedding with his fiancee, who’d gone inside the convenience store for wine and chips.

 What followed next depends on whom you believe.
-Dunn says Davis threatened him, and he decided to take matters into his own hands upon seeing what he thought was the barrel of a gun sticking out of the Durango.
+Dunn claimed Davis threatened him, and he decided to take matter into his own hands upon seeing what he thought was the barrel of a gun sticking out of the Durango.

-But prosecutors say it was Dunn who lost control, firing three volleys of shots – 10 bullets total – at the SUV over music he didn’t like.
+But prosecutors asserted that it was Dunn who lost control, firing three volleys of shots – 10 bullets total – at the SUV over music he didn’t like.